UmangaNiroula/E-Commerse-Webstie/README.md

-# E-Commerse-Webstie
-I successfully developed an e-commerce website as part of a college solo project, driven by a comprehensive case study.
-The project aimed to address the collective goals of local shopkeepers who sought to enhance their market reach by establishing a unified online platform.
-The website was meticulously crafted using a blend of PHP, HTML, CSS, JavaScript, and SQL Oracle Database technologies to create a seamless experience for three distinct user panels: administrators, customers, and traders.
+This e-commerce website was developed as a solo college project to meet the collective goals of local shopkeepers aiming to expand their market reach through a unified online platform.
+Built using PHP, HTML, CSS, JavaScript, and SQL Oracle Database, the site features distinct user panels for administrators, customers, and traders.
+Each panel offers dedicated functionality, such as product management, order tracking, and sales monitoring.
+The project is hosted using XAMPP Server with secure payment processing via PayPal's API, showcasing skills in full-stack development, database management, and API integration.

-Each of these distinct user groups had their dedicated login portals, providing a secure and personalized entry point into the platform.
-Administrators could access an exclusive administrative dashboard, affording them control over product listings, order management, and user accounts.
-Customers benefited from an intuitive customer login portal, enabling them to browse products, place orders, and manage their profiles.
-Traders, on the other hand, had access to a specialized portal tailored to their needs, allowing them to upload product listings, monitor sales, and maintain their trader profiles.

-To ensure a robust and secure hosting environment, I leveraged XAMPP Server to establish a reliable local server setup.
-Furthermore, I integrated PayPal's API seamlessly into the platform to facilitate secure online payment transactions, offering customers a convenient and trusted payment gateway.

-This project not only demonstrated my technical prowess but also showcased my ability to translate real-world business needs into a practical and efficient digital solution.
-It underscored my proficiency in web development, database management, and API integration while addressing the specific requirements of the local retail community seeking to expand their online presence.

 # User Guidelines (User Panel)